 However, if a woman using progestin-only oral contraceptives continues with her pill pack while pregnant, she can increase the chance of having an ectopic pregnancy.
 This is when the fertilized egg begins to develop outside of the uterus, often in the fallopian tubes.
 Ectopic pregnancies are dangerous and can be life threatening, so they need to be resolved quickly and appropriately.
 Women experiencing an ectopic pregnancy may have sharp stabbing pains, cramps, or a dull headache that can become severe, while others may experience significant blood loss and go into shock if a fallopian tube bursts.
 These symptoms must be reported to a health care provider immediately.

 On the other hand, specific medications, but not birth control pills, can end a pregnancy.
-In the United States, Mifepristone, once known as RU-486, blocks the hormones that are needed to maintain a pregnancy.
-As a result, taking the Mifepristone pill induces an abortion.
+In the United States, mifepristone, blocks the hormones that are needed to maintain a pregnancy.
+As a result, taking the mifepristone pill induces an abortion.
 This type of abortion, also known as a medical abortion, is an alternative to having a surgical abortion and can only be done up to a certain point in pregnancy.
 Methotrexate is another drug that stops a pregnancy from further development.

 If you are a pregnant woman looking for options, it is best to speak with your health care provider or OB/GYN.